New Brunswick

 Regulation 84-20

-Regulation 84-20 excludes abortion from provincial Medicare coverage unless it is performed at a hospital facility approved by the jurisdiction in which the hospital facility is located.
-This means that patients have to pay out-of-pocket for abortion care received at a clinic – a direct violation of the Canada Health Act.
+From 1984 – 2024, Regulation 84-20 excluded abortion from provincial Medicare coverage unless it was performed at a hospital facility approved by the jurisdiction in which the hospital facility is located.
+This means that patients had to pay out-of-pocket for abortion care received at a clinic – a direct violation of the Canada Health Act.

 Access to abortion for minors